Who even are you?

 I’m Emily May Armstrong, PhD Student in the Institute of Molecular, Cell, & Systems Biology at the University of Glasgow in Scotland.
 I’m investigating how plants respond to salt stresses, and how we can overcome the challenge to current crop species.
 I’m also interested in how plant roots grow and develop whilst responding to signals and stimuli in their environment.

-In my spare time outside of academia; I grow tropical plants and succulents, am an avid vegan cook, and enjoy 35mm film street photography.
+I grow tropical plants and succulents, am an avid vegan cook, and enjoy 35mm film street photography.
+I spend too much time getting tattoos, enjoying G&Ts, and reading books completely unrelated to biology.

 PhD candidate funded by MVLS Doctoral Training Partnership at the University of Glasgow; 2016-2020